MMA gloves are the specific type of glove designed for training and competing in Mixed Martial Arts.

 | Palm | Open (better grip) | Partially covered |

-If you are just starting out in MMA, never use 4 oz gloves for sparring with sparring partners.
-They are competition gloves designed for KO, with minimal padding.
-For everyday training, invest in a good MMA sparring glove with thumb protection.
-Your training partner will thank you and you will avoid unnecessary hand and wrist injuries.
+If you're just starting out in MMA, never use 4 oz gloves for sparring with your training partners.
+These are competition gloves built for knockouts, with minimal padding.
+For day-to-day training, invest in a good pair of MMA sparring gloves with thumb protection.
+Your training partner will thank you, and you'll avoid unnecessary injuries to your hands and wrists.

-Unlike boxing gloves which are chosen by weight (ounces), MMA gloves are usually sized by standard sizes: S, M, L, XL, or double sizes such as S/M and L/XL and these measurements are based on the size of your hand circumference.
-Each brand may size a little differently (Venum is not the same as Leone or Fairtex), so always consult the specific sizing guide for the model you are interested in or ask us if you have any questions.
-The fit must be tight: a glove that dances during combat can lead to finger or wrist injuries.
+Unlike boxing gloves, which are chosen by weight (ounces), MMA gloves are usually sized using standard sizing: S, M, L, XL, or double sizes like S/M and L/XL β based on the circumference of your hand.
+Each brand fits a little differently (Venum doesn't fit the same as Leone or Fairtex), so always check the specific size guide for the model you're interested in, or ask us if you have any questions.
+The fit should be snug: a glove that shifts around during a fight can lead to finger or wrist injuries.

-In most MMA gyms, no bandages are worn under the gloves.
-The space inside the gloves is limited and the wraps restrict the gripping ability, which is essential in grappling.
-It is only recommended to use a specific bandage or tape for very intense punching sessions where the wrist is going to suffer a lot of stress.
+In most MMA gyms, hand wraps are not used under MMA gloves.
+The interior space is limited and wraps restrict your ability to grip, which is essential in grappling.
+Only specific wrapping or tape is recommended during exclusive, high-intensity striking sessions where the wrist will be under a lot of stress.

-Yes, in Body Combat (Les Mills' fitness programme) or similar activities such as David Lloyd's Blaze, many practitioners use MMA pro gloves (4 oz).
-As there is no contact with an opponent, only strikes in the air or against the bag, lightweight competition gloves are the most comfortable and practical option for this type of training.
+Yes.
+In Body Combat (the Les Mills fitness program) or similar activities like David Lloyd's Blaze, many participants use pro-style MMA gloves (4 oz).
+Since there's no contact with an opponent β only strikes thrown in the air or on a bag β lightweight competition gloves are the most comfortable and practical option for this type of training.

-At RoninWear we work with the most recognised brands in the industry.
+At RoninWear we work with the most recognized brands in the industry.
 Venum is the official UFC supplier and offers gloves with injected foam technology.
-Fairtex is an absolute reference in Muay Thai and MMA with decades of experience.
-Leone 1947 is a classic Italian choice with excellent value for money.
+Fairtex is an absolute benchmark in Muay Thai and MMA with decades of experience.
+Leone 1947 is a classic Italian option with an excellent quality-to-price ratio.
 Hayabusa stands out for its anatomical fit and premium materials.
-And brands such as RDX, Ringhorns or Buddha offer very competitive options for those looking for quality without a high budget.
+And brands like RDX, Ringhorns, and Buddha offer very competitive options for those looking for quality on a budget.

-At RoninWear we have been equipping fighters in MMA, BJJ and other combat disciplines since 2007.
-Our selection of MMA gloves includes professional and sparring gloves from the best brands in the world, with a wide variety of designs and sizes.
-If you have any doubts about which MMA gloves to choose according to your level, discipline or type of training, contact our team: we practice martial arts and we know what we're talking about.
+At RoninWear we've been equipping MMA, BJJ, and combat sports athletes since 2007.
+Our MMA glove selection includes professional and sparring models from the best brands in the world, with a wide variety of designs and sizes.
+If you're not sure which MMA gloves to choose based on your level, discipline, or training style, reach out to our team: we train martial arts and we know what we're talking about.